PelleLadegaard/Flexible-Mesh-Class/README.md

 This library makes use of C++14 functionality, so make sure that you compile with C++14 at a minimum.

 Due to the run-time nature of this library, performance will take a significant hit compared to compile-time alternatives.
-Some simple profiling on my machine yields up to 15x slower performance for some functionality compared to compile-time alternatives when the unsafe preprocessor hasn't been enabled.
-Therefore I recommend straying away from this library for final products, and to use it solely to allow for quick experimentation.
+Some simple profiling on my machine yields up to 3x slower performance for some functionality compared to compile-time alternatives when the unsafe preprocessor hasn't been enabled in release mode.
+Therefore I wouldn't recommend using this library for high-performance scenarios.